mosip/inji-wallet/components/ui/themes/Readme.md

 # CSS Themes

-We can customize the application by adding a new file under components/ui/themes and import that file in components/ui/styleUtils.ts and assign that file to Theme variable
+We can customize the application Theme by adding a new file under components/ui/themes and import that file in components/ui/styleUtils.ts and assign that file to Theme variable

 ```
 components/ui/styleUtils.ts